Personal Income

 |

-Personal income increased $113.8 billion (0.4 percent at a monthly rate) in January, according to estimates released today by the U.S. Bureau of Economic Analysis.
-Disposable personal income (DPI)—personal income less personal current taxes—increased $219.9 billion (0.9 percent), and personal consumption expenditures (PCE) increased $81.1 billion (0.4 percent).
-Personal outlays—the sum of PCE, personal interest payments, and personal current transfer payments—increased $85.8 billion in January.
-Personal saving was $1.05 trillion in January, and the personal saving rate—personal saving as a percentage of disposable personal income—was 4.5 percent.
+Personal income decreased less than $0.1 billion (less than 0.1 percent at a monthly rate) in April, according to estimates released today by the U.S. Bureau of Economic Analysis (BEA).
+Disposable personal income (DPI)—personal income less personal current taxes—decreased $19.9 billion (0.1 percent), and personal consumption expenditures (PCE) increased $111.1 billion (0.5 percent).
+Personal outlays—the sum of PCE, personal interest payments, and personal current transfer payments—increased $114.0 billion in April.
+Personal saving was $611.7 billion in April, and the personal saving rate—personal saving as a percentage of DPI—was 2.6 percent.

-- Data Archive Previously published estimates contain historical data and have since been revised.
+- Data Archive HTML?HMI=2 Previously published estimates contain historical data and have since been revised.

 - News Release Archive